 Practicing Sociocracy 3.0 helps people appreciate the essential value that these core principles bring, both to individuals and organizations.

-Empiricism: Test all assumptions through experiments and continuous revision.
+The Principle of Empiricism: Test all assumptions through experimentation and continuous revision.

 © 2017 by Bernhard Bockelbrink, James Priest and Liliana David.
 Licensed under CC BY-SA 4.0